manuelkiessling/hands-blocks-cannons/docs/DEPLOYMENT.md

 # Deployment Guide

-This guide explains how to deploy Hands, Blocks & Cannons on an Ubuntu 24.04 server with Docker and Traefik.
+This guide explains how to deploy the Gesture Apps framework on an Ubuntu 24.04 server with Docker and Traefik.

 ## Prerequisites